jcampbellcodes/jcampbellcodes_og.github.io/_posts/2018-12-13-simdsseboilerplate.markdown

 Like writing code with parallel tasks, writing parallel-instruction friendly code requires special design considerations to be effective.
 Luckily, some of the significant design changes used to make SIMD-friendly code also make your code more cache friendly.
-So in a sense... you also are utilizing parallelism at the design level. (ba-dum-tsss)

 # How do I use it?
 ## Auto-Vectorization